Armet Francis

-Armet Francis (born 29 January 1945) is a Jamaican-born photographer and publisher who has lived in London since the 1950s.
+Armet Francis (born 29 January 1945) is a Jamaican-born photographer and publisher who has lived in London, England, since the 1950s.
 He has been documenting and chronicling the lives of people of the African diaspora for more than 40 years and his assignments have included work for The Times Magazine, The Sunday Times Supplement, BBC and Channel 4.

 He has exhibited worldwide and his work is in collections including those of the Victoria & Albert Museum and the Museum of London.
 One of his best known photographs is 1964's "Self Portrait in Mirror".

 Biography

-Armet Francis was born in Saint Elizabeth Parish, in rural Jamaica in 1945.
-He was left in the care of his grandparents at the age of three when his parents moved to London, where Francis joined them seven years later in 1955.
+Armet Francis was born in Saint Elizabeth Parish, in rural Jamaica, in 1945.
+He was left in the care of his grandparents at the age of three when his parents moved to London, England, where Francis joined them seven years later in 1955.
 Interviewed for the British Library's Oral History of British Photography, Francis spoke of growing up as the only black child in a school in London Docklands.
-After leaving school at 14, he worked for an engineering firm in Bromley, before finding a job as an assistant in a West End photographic studio, and going on to forge a career as freelance photographer for fashion magazines and advertising campaigns.
+After leaving school at 14, he worked for an engineering firm in Bromley, before finding a job as an assistant in a West End photographic studio, and going on to forge a career as a freelance photographer for fashion magazines and advertising campaigns.

 He has said: "In 1969 I embarked on a lifetime project....
 I was living and working in the first world, materially that is, but becoming more aware of inequalities to the third world, to be more specific the Black World.
 As a Black photographer I started to realise I had no social documentary images in my work....
 I went back [to Jamaica] in 1969....
 I had been away 14 years, it would take another 14 years to make sense of this project."
 Following his participation at Festac '77 (the Second World Black and African Festival of Arts and Culture) in Lagos, Nigeria, he became devoted to photographing the people of the African diaspora.